 Never the less, one must return to the central line system for better protection once you have regained your ground.

-Therefore, it is imperative to understand the Retreat Stage of Combat in Traditional Wing Chun.
+It is imperative to understand the Retreat Stage of Combat in Traditional Wing Chun.